tenacious/Cheetah.ExampleViewer/README.md

 Your new example code class will be available in drop-down list.

-To add parameter to your example , put **Display** attribute to related class property, in this way :
+To add parameter to your example , put **DisplayName** attribute to related class property, in this way :

 ´´´